-If you have a disability we strongly encourage you to make an appointment with a Disability Adviser to discuss, agree and implement any support you may require.
+If you have a disability we strongly encourage you to make an appointment with us to discuss, agree and implement any support you may require.

-Students applying through UCAS (Universities and Colleges Admissions Service) will be able to indicate their disability on the application form.
+If you are applying through UCAS (Universities and Colleges Admissions Service) you will be able to indicate your disability on your application.

-If you are unsure whether you are eligible for support, please contact us.
+Please get in touch if you are unsure whether you are eligible for support.

 - How to Arrange Support